NishantSahni/MachineLearning/Regression Model To Predict House Prices/Readme.md

 19 house features plus the price and the id columns, along with 21613 observations.

-id              a notation for a house													Numeric date		        Date house was sold													String price		        Price is prediction target												Numeric bedrooms	      Number of Bedrooms/House												Numeric
+id              \t a notation for a house													Numeric date		        Date house was sold													String price		        Price is prediction target												Numeric bedrooms	      Number of Bedrooms/House												Numeric